Please click on link above to access DB primary and for more information look at the DB primary tab at the top of the page.

 All pupils have access to school bought online programs and links will be displayed on DB Primary:

-For English: Reading Plus and Spelling Zone which provide a personalised program of reading/activities linked to assessment of a pupil’s level and need.
+For English: Reading Plus and Spell Zone which provide a personalised program of reading/activities linked to assessment of a pupil’s level and need.
 Class teachers can access each pupil’s pages to support and monitor progress.

 For ICT: Gooseberry Planet.